-The Company does not believe claims and litigation will have a material adverse effect on its financial position and results of operations or cash flows.
+The Company is subject to other claims and litigation in the ordinary course of business, but does not believe that any such claim or litigation will have a material adverse effect on its financial position and results of operations or cash flows.

-15. Employee Benefit Plans
+14. Employee Benefit Plans